-For the ligand and slowligand map types, the various frames should be averaged using the "pmf" combination rule, over very many frames.
-Before starting the computation, the atomic radii of each atom should be set to the corresponding CHARMM Lennard-Jones Rmin/2 parameter, and the beta value of each atom should be set to the CHARMM Lennard-Jones epsilon (energy well depth) parameter.
+For the ligand and slowligand map types, the various frames should be averaged using the "pmf" combination rule, over very many frames (i.e., always use the -allframes -combine pmf options for volmap in ligand mode).
+Before starting the computation, the atomic radii of each atom should be set to the corresponding CHARMM Lennard-Jones Rmin/2 parameter (in Angstroms), and the beta value of each atom should be set to the CHARMM Lennard-Jones epsilon (energy well depth in kcal/mol) parameter.
 This can be done using VMD's VolMap plugin.
 Simply call in succession the following commands within the VMD console environment to use default CHARMM values for the various atoms of a molecule: